 A Woman’s Way's three goals are: 1) provide maternal health educational resources; 2) provide health education to future community midwives, doulas and lactation consultants; 3) build community based partnerships focused on improving health outcomes.

-A Woman’s Way's offers educational forums that address the complexities women of color face before during and after pregnancy.
+A Woman’s Way's offers educational forums that address the complexities women & people of color face before during and after pregnancy.
 Our goal is to offer educational resources that focus on reducing risk for untoward birth outcomes.
 We offer educational trainings that includes risk reduction tools for preterm labor, low birth weight, perinatal infections, hypertension, and diabetes.
 These conditions are the leading causes for both infant and maternal mortality amongst at risk communities.

 A Woman’s Way's informs communities about the practice of Midwifery and the relevance of this model and it's impact on positive birth outcomes.